reactive-python/reactpy-django/docs/how-to-use/render-view.md

     For simple Django projects, you can easily add all of your views directly into the **Django project**'s `urls.py`.
 However, as you start increase your project's complexity you might end up with way too much within one file.

-    Once you reach that point, we recommend creating individual `urls.py` within each of your **Django apps**.
+    Once you reach that point, we recommend creating an individual `urls.py` within each of your **Django apps**.

     Then, within your **Django project**'s `urls.py` you will use Django's [`include` function](https://docs.djangoproject.com/en/dev/ref/urls/) to link it all together.